CodeYourFuture/CYF-Workshops/explaining-code/README.md

 2. When trying to get help with our code from someone else.
 3. In a job interview.

-Pick a project you've been working on recently to explain some of.
+Pick a project you've been working on recently to explain.
 The project doesn't need to be complete, but it should be at least 100 lines of code and should take more than a couple of sentences to explain.

 ## The big picture (15 minutes)